wedodge89/bamazon/README.md

 ## How to Run

-In order to run this application on your local machine, you must first download the code.
-Then, from your Terminal (MacOS) or Command Prompt (Windows).
-Then, within that application, navigate to the [bamazon] folder. enter the command "npm install" to download the required packages.
-Then, simply type "node bamazonCustomer.js".
+In order to run this application on your local machine:
+  1. Download the code.
+  2. Run Terminal (MacOS) or Command Prompt (Windows).
+  3. Navigate to the [bamazon] folder inside the appropriate application.
+  4. Run `npm install` to download the required packages.
+  5. Run `node bamazonCustomer.js` to open the application.

 ## Purpose